 Now, we will show how to trigger cloud tests using Buddy.
-If you do not have an account with k6 Cloud already, you should go here and start your free trial.
-After that, get your account token from the cloud app and save it somewhere temporarily.
+If you do not have an account with Grafana Cloud already, you should go here and start your free trial.
+After that, get your account token and save it somewhere.

 In the terminal in the action's Run tab, add a command to sign in to k6 and adjust the other command to run the created test in the cloud:

 If you're planning to work on your pipelines in collaboration with other users, it's a good idea to hide the token used to sign in to k6 cloud.
 You can do this easily by adding the token as an encrypted environment variable.